sap-mtietje/tana-connector/README.md

 ## Authentication

 On first run, the server will open a browser for Microsoft authentication.
-The authentication token is cached securely in your OS keychain, so subsequent runs won't require re-authentication.
+An auth record is stored in `auth_records/auth_record.json` and tokens are cached securely in your OS keychain.
+Subsequent runs won't require re-authentication.

 ## Testing

-### Running Tests
+See `docs/TESTING.md` for more.
+Quick commands:

 ```bash
 # Install dev dependencies